Microneedling for Stretch Marks Q & A

 Stretch marks are a fiendishly difficult thing to treat.
 Anatomically, they represent a tear in the deep, strength layer of the skin (dermis).
 Stretch marks typically manifest after prolonged tension or “stretch” is placed on the skin.
 This can occur following pregnancy, rapid growth during adolescence, and prolonged weight gain.
 The dermis, which is compromised primarily of collagen and elastin fibers, gives way after this unabated stress.

-Another exciting treatment for stretch marks that we offer at Providence Plastic Surgery and Skin center is Stratamark (http://stratpharma.com/stratamark/), a paintable, silicone-based treatment developed by Stratapharma out of Switzerland.
-It is clinically proven and cleared by the FDA for use with stretch marks, and can soften and flatten raised or depressed stretch marks, reduced redness and discoloration and relieve itching and discomfort.
+Another exciting treatment for stretch marks that we offer at Providence Plastic Surgery and Skin Center is Stratamark, a paintable, silicone-based treatment developed by Stratapharma out of Switzerland.
+It is clinically proven and cleared by the FDA for use with stretch marks and can soften and flatten raised or depressed stretch marks, reduced redness, and discoloration, and relieve itching and discomfort.
 Stratamark is so effective it can even be used in the prevention of stretch marks during the pregnancy process.

 The SOTA stretch mark protocols at PPS will involve a combination of the above technologies including microneedling (SkinPen) or RF microneedling (Vivace) plus Stratamark.
 If there is an inflammatory component, the EVO laser platform can be added.